abhishek-paliwal/Building-AI-Final-Project/README.md

 - TITLE_TAG_VALUE
 - TOP20_WORDS_STRING_HTML

-Final note: After analyzing all these parameters for every input URL, the user can infer some common ranking factors for his/her own content to be published, and then make changes accordingly into the SEO strategy.
+**Final note:** After analyzing all these parameters for every input URL, the user can infer some common ranking factors for his/her own content to be published, and then make changes accordingly into the SEO strategy.

 ## Data sources and AI methods

 The data is freely available as it comes directly from the SERP page.
 The user then copies the URLs of the top ranking pages in a text file, as input data.
 The program then parses the URL from the internet and gathers useful insights, and outputs results as a single HTML webpage.
+The AI methods used for this project makes extensive use of the NLP techniques.

 ## Challenges